cryptoandcoffee/brixcoin-sentinel/README.md

-# 01Coin Sentinel
+# BrixCoin Sentinel

-An all-powerful toolset for 01coin.
+An all-powerful toolset for BrixCoin.

 Sentinel is an autonomous agent for persisting, processing and automating 01coin governance objects and tasks, and for expanded functions in upcoming 01coin releases.